Fran-cho/docs/ada-embed.md

 **A:** The [Embed script](#2-embed-script) features a useful data attribute called `data-lazy`.
 When defined on your script, Ada Embed will not be triggered until you manually call [adaEmbed.start()](#startadasettings-param-object).

 ## Versioning
 The Embed script found above is *versionless*.
 This means that the latest stable features will be made available to you without any changes to your code.
 Should you wish to test upcoming features before they are released to production, you may make use of `https://static.ada.support/embed.beta.js`.

-Finally, in rare situations you may wish to lock Embed to a specific version.
+In rare situations you may wish to lock Embed to a specific version.
 You can find a list of available Embed releases [here](https://github.com/AdaSupport/embed/releases).
 Of course, using a static verion means that new changes and improvements will not be available to you.
 Additionally, though we will make every effort to remain backward compatible, we at some point may require you to update your version.
 In such cases you will be notified by email *insert amount of time here* before we deprecate your version.

 ## Questions
 Need some help?
 Get in touch with us at [help@ada.support](mailto:help@ada.support).